How we spent Labor Day Weekend 2018?! Niagara Falls experience and review!

 We bought our tickets and booked everything online like we always do to get ahead and avoid ticket lines.
 What we cannot avoid is the line when we go to the attractions but surprisingly, it wasn't bad at all.
 Since we only basically have 2.5 days there we made sure we will be able to make the most of our stay.
 We arrived on Saturday around 4 pm and we set up our tent while we were waiting for our friends.
 We bought some food, water, and ice and other stuff we need from a local grocery store nearby.
 As soon as our friends arrived, we waited for them to get settled.
 Mike helped Matt to set up their tent while myself and Miriam were watching the kids running around driving us both crazyyyy!!!
 It was fun though!
 It's great to see our kids having fun until it's not fun anymore hahaha!
 After Mike and Matt were done setting up the tent, we went to Red Lobsters to grab dinner since I haven't been there in 8 years, plus Matt and Miriam were huge seafoods lover.
 The next day, Sunday, we started our day pretty late, 10 am.
 We were exhausted from the drive and late night that's why.
 But that didn't stop us to do the stuff we booked for.
 We started with getting our bus passes for the WeGo transportation.
 It's great to have it since parking have very limited spots, plus it saves you time and money.

 1. Our first attraction stop was the Niagara Fury.
 It's an animated show that basically talks about the history of Niagara Falls.
 After the show, they take you into a room where they have a huge 3D screen, but you don't need 3D glasses.
 The platform is moving like you're moving with what you see on the screen.
 Like you're riding a boat kinda thing.
 Last around 30mins.
-They give a poncho but expect to get a little wet.
+They give you a poncho though it wasn’t really a down pour of water but expect to get a little wet.
 Plan on about 45 minutes.
-The show was about 30 minutes, but you should there a head of time for line and photos.
+The show was about 30 minutes, but you should there ahead of time for line and photos.
 This was good for the kids since it's animated but to me it's just meh!
 Whatever, it's included in the package so might as well go see it!
 (No photos on this one because cameras and phones aren't allowed.
 We missed the picture taking before going in because we were late.
 You know the ones they sell after?)

 2. Our next stop was our lunch reservation at the Skylon Tower Revolving dining.
 It was awesome!
 My husband actually took a time lapse video and posted it on his IG.
 The food was good but not spectacular to wow me plus our server must have been exhausted he forgot to ask what we want to drink and since we were so excited, we also forgot to ask, so we just had the complimentary water on the table.
 The settings was great though.
 Of course the view was priceless!